zendesk/jekyll-theme-zendesk-garden/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at [https://github.com/zendesk/jekyll-theme-zendesk-garden](https://github.com/zendesk/jekyll-theme-zendesk-garden).
+Bug reports and pull requests are welcome [on GitHub](https://github.com/zendesk/jekyll-theme-zendesk-garden).
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## Development